apollographql/apollo-ios/docs/source/installation.md

 ## Installing the Apollo framework

-You can install `Apollo.framework` into your project using [Swift Package Manager](#swift-package-manager-installation), [CocoaPods](#cocoapods-installation), [carthage](#carthage-installation), or by [manually integrating it with Xcode](#manual-integration).
+You can install `Apollo.framework` into your project using [Swift Package Manager](#swift-package-manager-installation), [CocoaPods](#cocoapods-installation), [Carthage](#carthage-installation), or by [manually integrating it with Xcode](#manual-integration).

 ### Swift Package Manager Installation

 > **NOTE**: These instructions are intended for usage on Xcode 11 and higher.
 Xcode 11 is the first version of Xcode that integrates Swift Package manager and makes it _way_ easier to use than it was at the command line.
-If you are using older versions of Xcode, we recommend using [CocoaPods](#CocoaPods-Installation)
+If you are using older versions of Xcode, we recommend using [CocoaPods](#cocoapods-installation)

 1. Go to **File > Swift Packages > Add Package Dependency... **